evannetwork/evannetwork.github.io/doc/network.md

 </tr>
 <tr><th>Usage</th>
     <td>As a runtime environment for fast development and trustful operation of own applications.</td>
-    <td>Operation of a MasterNode to strengthen the network and co-determination as part of the DAO.</td>
+    <td>Operation of a AuthorityNode to strengthen the network and co-determination as part of the DAO.</td>
     <td>As an immediately usable framework for the fast implementation of enterprise applications on a blockchain basis</td>
 </tr>
 <tr><th>Advantages</th>